American History Unbound logo

 John Monsky - Historian

 John Monsky is the creator, writer, and narrator of the American History Unbound series.
 His reverence for historical ephemera is at the core of his productions, with his meticulous research of flags and other tangible objects driving his narratives that explore landmark events in our history.
-His productions at Carnegie Hall include The Vietnam War: At Home and Abroad (2018), We Chose to Go to the Moon (2019), The Eyes of the World: From D-Day to VE Day (2021), and The Great War and The Great Gatsby (2023 and 2025).
-Most recently, he was asked to bring his acclaimed performance of The Eyes of the World to the White House for a special performance in December 2024.
+His productions at Carnegie Hall, Boston’s Symphony Hall, The Kennedy Center, Miami’s New World Center, and New Orleans’ Orpheum Theater have included The Vietnam War: At Home and Abroad, We Chose to Go to the Moon, The Eyes of the World: From D-Day to VE Day, and The Great War & The Great Gatsby.
+In December 2024, Monsky was asked to bring his acclaimed performance of The Eyes of the World to the White House for a special performance for veterans.
+A performance of The Eyes of the World with the Boston Pops is currently streaming on PBS.org.